 The intention for our communication and energy session was to help the bees understand that Winter is coming and the steps that will happen to help them prepare for colder weather.
-There were specific
+There were specific things that would help when they feel the weather starting to change even just a little bit:

 getting a yummy food source called “pollen patty”

-having their homes wrapped in insulating
+having their homes wrapped in insulating material

 staying together in their cluster to keep each other warm

-if they feel the weather starting to change even just a little bit.
 The energy therapy would help balance their energetic field and provide extra immunity to support them over the cold months.

 When I arrived at the Denver office, Tasha and her team answered all my questions about bees and how they live.
 They are truly amazing animals!
 We then drove to the hive sites where some bees will live over the Winter.
 They asked me to work on two specific hives.
 It was a chilly morning, and many bees stayed inside their hive, keeping warm until the sun rose.